romeorizzi/turingarena-numerability-theory/integers_are_numerable/statement.md

 In this way, you can numer all the integers as: the first integer (the one in 1,1-correspondence with $0$), the second one (the one in 1,1-correspondence with $1$), and so forth, ...

-Write a function that given an integers, returns iit position in the above listing.
+Write a function that given an integers, returns its position in the above listing.

 Write a function that given a position, returns the integer in that position.